vikejs/vike-react/packages/vike-react-apollo/README.md

 **`+LoadingComponent`**

-If you skip the `Loading` parameter, then a default loading component is used.
-You can change this default loading component:
+If you skip the `Loading` parameter, then a default loading component (provided by `vike-react`) is used.
+You can create a custom default loading component:

 ```jsx
 // pages/+LoadingComponent.jsx